egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 `Affirm` examples
 - The ability of a population to successfully reproduce is **obviously** a crucial aspect of a society’s survival.
 - Bailey, **of course**, was that rarity, a cricketer who at his best was worldclass with both bat and ball.
-- The Bush administration, **as we all know**, has rejected the Kyoto agreement
+- The Bush administration, **as** we all know, has rejected the Kyoto agreement
-- **As we can see**, the popularity of Woodlands new town between residents and non-residents is directly opposite to each other.
+- **As** we can see, the popularity of Woodlands new town between residents and non-residents is directly opposite to each other.

 `Concede` examples
 - **Admittedly**, he was badly behaved.